-- Lots of fun, rewarding but may involve significant work - We will do our best to be supportive under the circumstances - 5 programming projects; almost all are time-consuming.
+- Lots of fun, rewarding but may involve significant work - Previous reviews: "Undergraduate in name only" "Most time consuming course at UCSD" - 5 programming projects; almost all are time-consuming.
 Can be done in groups of two.
-START EARLY !! - Graded entirely on programming, weights on website - Ignore weighting on edX site; we weight as on CSE 168 site - Prerequisites: CSE 167, did well, enjoyed it - First homework last assignment in my CSE 167 - Little bit of sink or swim to continue in course (but we will also provide OptiX, embree references after assignment is due) - But not everyone has done a raytracer before, some additional requirements for those who have already done one - Should be a difficult, but fun and rewarding course
+START EARLY !! - Graded entirely on programming, weights on 168 website - Writeups on 168 website for assignments really good, look at them - Prerequisites: CSE 167, did well, enjoyed it - First homework last assignment in my CSE 167 - Little bit of sink or swim to continue in course (but we will also provide OptiX, embree references after assignment is due) - But not everyone has done a raytracer before, some additional requirements for those who have already done one - Should be a difficult, but fun and rewarding course